 The Bonner Leaders program offers transformative advantages to you, the Wilkes campus and the surrounding area:

-- Earn work-study pay for eight to 10 hours of program service each week.
+- Earn work-study pay for eight to 10 hours of program service, training and reflection each week.

 - Gain valuable work experience, leadership skills and career insight by engaging in progressively more challenging and meaningful training and community service activities.